jmuthialu/WhiteLabelBurger/WhiteLabelREADME.md

 ## Principle
 - Expo managed config for iOS and Android
-- No need for any manual setups for scheme, bundleID in XCode
+- No need for any manual setups for scheme, bundleID etc in XCode
-- At any time only one target can be built and run.
+- Only one target can be built and run at any point of time.
-= If we want to change target, say from bk to mcd, then ios:mcd which will overwrite app.json for mcd, delete ios folder and build the app
+= If target needs to be changed, say from bk to mcd, then running ios:mcd will overwrite app.json for mcd, delete ios folder and build the app
-- On expo build, it will swicth credentials based on brand.
+- On expo build, it will override credentials.json based on brand.